Press ESC to close

 The spark of a new travel idea is pure magic.
 It’s a flash of a sun-drenched beach, the scent of a bustling foreign market, or the thrill of a mountain peak.
 But between that initial dream and the moment you step off the plane, there lies a journey of its own: the planning.
 For some, it’s a delightful puzzle; for others, it can feel like a daunting mountain of logistics.
 Where do you even begin?

-Phase 1: The Foundation – Dreaming and Drafting (3-6 Months Before)
+The Foundation – Dreaming and Drafting (3-6 Months Before)

-The Foundation - Dreaming and Drafting
+The Foundation - Dreaming

 This is the most exciting phase, where your trip is pure potential.
 It’s all about defining the “what, where, when, and how much.”
 Getting this right sets the stage for a smooth and successful journey.